OSGeo/gdal/doc/source/programs/gdal_vector_gridding.rst

 Often you have a text file with a list of comma separated XYZ values to work with (so called CSV file).
-You can easily use that kind of data source in :program:`gdal vector grid`.
-All you need is to create a virtual dataset header (VRT) for your CSV file and use it as an input datasource for :program:`gdal vector grid`.
+You can easily use that kind of data source in :program:`gdal vector gridding`.
+All you need is to create a virtual dataset header (VRT) for your CSV file and use it as an input datasource for :program:`gdal vector gridding`.
 You can find details on the VRT format on the :ref:`vector.vrt` description page.

 Here is a small example.
 Let's say we have a CSV file called *dem.csv*